SkaPhilipp/Social_Network/README.md

 # Social_Network
-This project represents an app using a toy example of a social network illustrating the power of Neo4j’s graph algorithms
+This project represents an app using a toy example of a social network which illustrates the power of Neo4j’s graph algorithms

 ## Input: